 Besides Teran, wines of Kras are also made from Merlot, Cabernet Sauvignon, Malvasia and Vitovska Grgania (one more authentic Kras wine) varieties.

-It is worth mentioning separately that this region has the largest concentration of the rock-stars of Slovenian winemaking.
-Edi Simčič, Marjan Simčič, Kabaj, Jakončič, Kristančič, Ščurek and many other famous winemakers who made Slovenian wines popular all over the world, work here.
+It is worth mentioning separately that this region has the largest concentration of the rock stars of Slovenian winemaking.
+Edi Simčič, Marjan Simčič, Kabaj, Jakončič, Kristančič, Ščurek, and many-many other famous winemakers who made Slovenian wines popular all over the world, work here.

-Vipava Valley has been producing unique autochthonous Slovenian wines for over a thousand years, such as Zelen, Pinela, Klarnica and Vitovska Grganja.
+The Vipava region has been producing unique autochthonous Slovenian wines for over a thousand years, such as Zelen, Pinela, Klarnica, Vitovska Grganja….
+Here, in the Vipava Valley, in the Middle Ages, the famous wine blend Vipavets (Kindermacher) was created.
 The most common varieties grown in Vipava Valley: Merlot, Sauvignon, Malvasia, Rebula, Cabernet Sauvignon, Barbera, Chardonnay.